Remembering the Days: Tales from the President's House, part 1

-The current President's House on the historic Horseshoe has been home to every university president since 1952.
-Patricia Moore-Pastides, a former university first lady, talked with the now-grown children of those former presidents to find out what life was like for them during their years in the President's House.
+The President's House on the historic Horseshoe has been home to every university president since 1952.
+Patricia Moore-Pastides, who lived in the house as university first lady for 11 years, talked with the now-grown children of those former presidents to find out what life was like for them during their years in the President's House.

 I’ve got a story for you today that includes …

 a young girl hurling water balloons at students from a third-story window on campus...

 a kleptomaniac bluejay swiping earrings when no one is watching …

 and a Springer spaniel that chews up the expensive shoe of a houseguest.
 Just one shoe, not the pair.